merlab-uw/Klone/HowToUseLoloArchive.md

 # Notes about using UW's Lolo Archive
-[UW's documentation page on lolo](https://wiki.cac.washington.edu/display/DataBackupsandArchives/lolo+User+Documentation) The UW's documentation covers both the "collaboration" and the "archive"; we do not have any space on the "collaboration" servers, so ignore that part!
+[UW's documentation page on lolo](https://wiki.cac.washington.edu/display/DataBackupsandArchives/lolo+User+Documentation)

+The UW's documentation covers both the "collaboration" and the "archive"; we do not have any space on the "collaboration" servers, so ignore that part!

 ## Background information on Lolo

-The Merlab has purchased dedicated space on the UW's Lolo archive, a long term storage space for large datasets.
+The Merlab has purchased dedicated space on the UW's Lolo Archive, a long term storage space for large datasets.
 Lolo is tape based, which means it is intended for the long term storage of data sets that do not change- this is perfect for the storage of our raw sequence data.
-It should not be used for interactive access- you should not plan on accessing the data for interactive analyses, it is just a very secure back up for our large data sets.
-To work with the data, you will need to move it to another location, like Klone.
+The archive should not be used for interactive access which means you should not plan on accessing the data for interactive analyses, it is just a very secure back up for our large data sets.
+To work with the data you will need to move it to another location like the UW's super computer Klone.
+Moving the data to Klone can easily be done through ssh using rsync in the login node of Klone.

 ## Lolo capacity